JulieKent/BootCamp_Final-Project4-ML/README.md

 [Tableau Dashboards](https://public.tableau.com/app/profile/julie.kent5187/viz/Project4_17010577303390/Correlation?publish=yes)

-The first visualisation create was the 'Interactions v DIFOT' scatter plot to determine the strength of the relationship between these two metrics.
+The first visualisation created was the 'Interactions v DIFOT' scatter plot to determine the strength of the relationship between these two metrics.

 Overall, there is a very weak, negative correlation between contact centre volume and DIFOT as represented in the visual.
 Even when the data is filtered to represent volume related to order delivery, it still does not strongly support the correlation relationship.